abstatic/claimrx/README.md

 Python version: >= 3.11

 ## Local Development

+API gets hosted on `localhost:8000`

 1. Bootstrap the machine using `bash bootstrap.sh` script
 2. Local development server can be started using `bash develop_local.sh [runserver|test|docker]` for running local server or tests or docker
+   1. `bash develop_local.sh docker` would only make single container
+   2. `bash develop_local.sh dockercompose` would run with postgresql support using docker compose.
+To kill docker compose use docker-compose down

 #### Features
 - unique id using nanoid
 - Ratelimiting using slowapi
 - middleware example
 - aggregation and grouping at database level
-- support for both sqlite3 and postgresql
+- support for both sqlite3 and postgresql. refer `db.py` to change the connection string
+- logic for validation and easy to extend validation
+- logic for input parameter disambugation: lowercase and repalce spaces with single underscore (snake_case)

 ### What could be better:
 - Exception handling